ohmyzsh/ohmyzsh/plugins/kube-ps1/README.md

 A Kubernetes zsh prompt that displays the current cluster cluster and the namespace.

-Inspired by several tools used to simplify usage of kubectl
+Inspired by several tools used to simplify usage of `kubectl`.

 NOTE: If you are not using zsh, check out [kube-ps1](https://github.com/jonmosco/kube-ps1) designed for bash as well as zsh.